scipy/scipy/doc/source/tutorial/optimize.rst

 using one of the large-scale solvers in :mod:`scipy.optimize`, for example :obj:`newton_krylov`, :obj:`broyden2`, or :obj:`anderson`.
-These use what is known as the inexact Newton method, which instead of computing the Jacobian matrix exactly, form an approximation for it.
+These use what is known as the inexact Newton method, which instead of computing the Jacobian matrix exactly, forms an approximation for it.

 The problem we have can now be solved as follows: